Skip to main content

 # ... other parameters

-Key Metrics Monitoring
+Key Metrics to Monitor

-Metrics to monitor during training:
+Metrics to focus on during training:

-• Total Loss: Overall loss, should steadily decrease
+• Total Loss: Overall loss, should decrease steadily.

-• Action Loss: Action prediction loss (L1/L2 loss)
+• Action Loss: Action prediction loss (L1/L2 loss).

-• Learning Rate: Learning rate change curve
+• Learning Rate: Learning rate curve.

-• GPU Memory: VRAM usage
+• GPU Memory: VRAM usage.

-• Training Speed: Samples processed per second
+• Training Speed: Number of samples processed per second.

 Training Log Analysis